MariaDB Replication Overview for SQL Server Users

 The binary log coordinates provide a way to identify a certain data change made by a server.
 Coordinates consist of a file name and the position of the latest event, expressed as an integer.
 The last event coordinates can be seen with the SHOW MASTER STATUS columns

-Position. mysqldump includes them in a dump is the
+Position. mysqldump includes them in a dump if the

 --master-data option is used.

 A replica uses primary binary log coordinates to identify the last event it read.
 This can be seen with the SHOW SLAVE STATUS,columns

 Exec_Master_Log_Pos identify the primary event that corresponds to the last event applied by the SQL thread.

-Slave relay log also have coordinates.
+The slave relay log also has coordinates.
 The coordinates of the last applied event can be seen with the

 SHOW SLAVE STATUS columns

-To easily find out how much the slave is lagging behind the master, we can look at
+To easily find out how far the slave is lagging behind the master, we can look at

 Coordinates represented in this way have a problem: they are different on each server.
 Each server can use files with different (or the same) names, depending on its configuration.
 And files can be rotated at different times, including when a user runs FLUSH LOGS.
 By enabling the GTID (global transaction id) an event will have the same id on the primary and on all the replicas.